Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Introduction

 \section{Introduction}

 Coherent elastic neutrino-nucleus scattering (CE$\nu$NS) was predicted by Freedman more than forty years ago~\cite{PhysRevD.9.1389}.
-In this process, the neutrino interacts with a nucleus as a whole through the exchange of a virtual $Z$ boson.
-The incoming neutrino wavelength should be comparable to the dimension of the nucleus, which is the case when the neutrino energy is of the order of a few MeV.
+In this process, the neutrino interacts with the whole nucleus through the exchange of a virtual $Z$ boson.
+For this to happen, the transferred momentum should be comparable with the inverse of the nucleus radius or smaller.
 The contributions of the individual nucleons then add coherently, resulting in a cross-section that approximately scales like the squared number of neutrons in the target nucleus, thus making CE$\nu$NS dominant over other neutrino interactions, such as neutrino-electron scattering.
 Since the process is elastic, its only effect is to redistribute the kinetic energy between the neutrino and the nucleus.
 Therefore, its detection requires the measurement of the recoil energy acquired by the nucleus.
 The smallness of the typical recoil energies made the CE$\nu$NS observation a challenging task for decades.
 It was only in 2017 that the COHERENT collaboration~\cite{COHERENT:2015mry} reported the first measurement of CE$\nu$NS~\cite{Akimov:2017ade}, using a CsI\,[Na]-based detector and neutrinos produced from the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory.
 In the following years, the collaboration reported a second measurement in a LAr detector~\cite{COHERENT:2020iec}, and another data set from the CsI measurement was released~\cite{Akimov:2021dab}.